 Between Brainiac, Zod and Doomsday, with some Jax-Ur and insurrection peppered in for good measure, it all works.

 I’m normally a continuity freak, and am very critical of comic book based shows when they veer too much from the source material.
 With time travel though, the show basically had carte blanche to do whatever and go wherever it wanted.
 Dare I say we saw aspects of Superman’s universe that we normally wouldn’t have?
-I didn’t think I would like time travel in a prequel series, but in this case I was wrong.
-Some may scoff, but it really allows the show to go to a lot of different places.
+I didn’t think I would like time travel in a prequel series, and some may scoff at the idea, but it really allows the show to go to a lot of different places.

-In addition to the bad guys, the good guys were compelling enough to watch the show even if only they were featured.
+In addition to the bad guys, the good guys of the show would have been compelling enough to watch even if they were the only ones.
 I loved Val-El as a mentor figure and then the political leader he became in season 2.
 Wallis Day’s Nyssa Vex also became more compelling this year, going from spoiled princess to strong mother figure.
 The supporting characters were solid (if a little annoying), and definitely showed character growth.
-As for the the two leads, Seg-El and Lyta Zod are cool characters in their own right, but it seemed as if they were trying a bit too hard this season.
-Maybe it’s just me.
-Still good though, certainly on par with their season one performances.
+As for the the two leads, Seg-El and Lyta Zod are cool characters in their own right.
+It seemed as if they were trying a bit too hard this season, but maybe it’s just me.
+Still good though, certainly on par with their season 1 performances.
 Thankfully, the ensemble as a whole made up for any individual weaknesses or stretched believability.
 I would have followed them several more seasons had they happened.

 All in all, a solid season to a solid show.
 It’s really a shame that the show was cancelled when it was, if this does turn out to be the end.
-The Rann-Thanagar tease (another favorite of mine in the DCU) was mouth watering, as was the prospect of a “Quest for Jor-El” premise for a season 3.
+The Rann-Thanagar War tease- another favorite of mine in the DCU- was mouth watering, as was the prospect of a “Quest for Jor-El” premise for a season 3.
 Even the pacing issues that the series had, the only real weakness for me, could be overlooked by the strength of everything else.

 While not quite as strong as the MCU Netflix shows (still the peek of superhero TV for me) but much better than the teen-friendly CW Arrowverse shows, I’d ultimately place Krypton around the same category of ABC’s Agent Carter, a solid show, albeit not quite perfect.